inca/cx-site/src/main/webapp/pages/orm.md

 To illustrate this, let's take three associated tables, `Country`, `City` and `Street`:

     lang:scala
-    val co = Country as "co"
+    val co = Country AS "co"
-    val ci = City as "ci"
+    val ci = City AS "ci"
-    val st = Street as "st"
+    val st = Street AS "st"

 We want to join them in following order: `Country` -> (`City` -> `Street`).
 Since join operation is left-associative, we need extra parentheses: